deekshamanocha/aws-thumbnail-task/README.md

-# Using an AWS S3 trigger to create thumbnail image
+# Using  AWS S3 trigger to create thumbnail image

 We create and configure a Lambda function that resizes images added to an Amazon Simple Storage Service (Amazon S3) bucket.
 When you add an image file to your bucket, Amazon S3 invokes your Lambda function.
 The function then creates a thumbnail version of the image and outputs it to a different Amazon S3 bucket.